apache/pulsar/site2/docs/admin-api-overview.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## How to define Pulsar resource names when running Pulsar in Kubernetes
-If you run Pulsar Functions or connectors on Kubernetes, you need to follow Kubernetes naming convention to define your Pulsar resource name, whichever admin interface you use.
+If you run Pulsar Functions or connectors on Kubernetes, you need to follow Kubernetes naming convention to define the names of your Pulsar resources, whichever admin interface you use.

 Kubernetes requires a name that can be used as a DNS subdomain name as defined in [RFC 1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
 Pulsar supports more legal characters than Kubernetes naming convention.
 If you create a Pulsar resource name with special characters that is not supported by Kubernetes (for example, including colons in a Pulsar namespace name), you cannot run functions or connectors using Kubernetes runtime.